 Coaching and therapy are about personal growth and how you handle what life throws at you.
 The gestalt method is based on the idea that the person you are in any given situation is influenced by the situation and your reactions to it.
 When you are fully present in the moment in a non-judgmental way new choices become apparent and you have the best basis for making good decisions.
 The role of a gestalt coach or therapist is to help you explore what it means to be present.
 In this way you become aware of why you react the way you do, and you can choose to react in new and more fruitful ways.

 Are you curious about how gestalt can add to your life?

-I'm a trained gestalt coach, and am currently in my practicum as a gestalt therapist in training at The Norwegian Gestalt Institute College (NGI).
+I'm a gestalt therapist MNGF and gestalt coach MGPO, as well as a supervisor of therapists and coaches.
+I trained at The Norwegian Gestalt Institute College (NGI) where I'm now an assistant professor and am currently in a post-graduate program at Istituto di Gestalt in Italy.
 You can read more about the gestalt method, about me, and practical details about what I can offer if you scroll down.

 Don't hesitate to contact me - I'm happy to answer your questions!

 So what does a gestalt coach or therapist do?